Aattam: Plot

 Vinay, whose ego is already bruised by Hari's swift rise to prominence, sees this incident as an opportunity to challenge Hari's position within the group.
 His motivations, however, are complicated by personal feelings, including his desire to secure a male lead role for himself and his discontent with Hari's celebrity status.
 Rather than bringing the issue to the group immediately, Vinay confides in Malaban, the senior-most member, out of concern that revealing the affair would create suspicions of conspiracy and further complicate matters.

 The group is eventually summoned to a meeting, where differing opinions emerge.
-Some members dismiss Anjali's accusations as baseless, while others call for Hari’s expulsion.
+Some members dismiss Anjali's accusations as baseless, while others call for Hari's expulsion.
 Some members accuse Anjali of being intoxicated and possibly hallucinating, while others blame her provocative attire.
 The discussion becomes more about self-preservation than justice, with many members concerned about the impact on their potential European tour, which would offer them a life-changing opportunity.

 Anjali is eventually confronted by the group, where her evidence—mainly the key ring and her memories of the incident—are debated.
 Some members even suggest that Anjali might have experienced tactile hallucinations.
 The discussion shifts away from the truth, with Malaban suggesting that the accusation might be a mere illusion.
 Meanwhile, others are more concerned with protecting their reputations and the potential loss of the foreign tour than addressing the gravity of Anjali's trauma.

-Feeling betrayed by Vinay's reluctance to support her and the group’s lack of empathy, Anjali decides to leave the theater group, realizing that her dignity and self-worth are no longer compatible with their toxic environment.
+Feeling betrayed by Vinay's reluctance to support her and the group's lack of empathy, Anjali decides to leave the theater group, realising that her dignity and self-worth are no longer compatible with their toxic environment.
 The film culminates in a shocking revelation: Hari admits that the promised European tour was a fabrication, orchestrated as a prank in retaliation for a similar trick pulled on him by Malaban in the past.
 This revelation exposes the self-serving nature of the men in the group, highlighting their indifference to Anjali's suffering.

 In the final act, Anjali takes the stage once more, reenacting her role in the play.
 She declares that she no longer cares to identify the perpetrator because, to her, all the men in the group are potential perpetrators, indifferent to her pain and struggles.
 The film ends with a powerful statement: justice was not achieved by the men, but rather by art, through the theater, where Anjali reclaims her voice.